 Each group \mathcal{G}i has a goal area G_i .
 We assume that \mathcal{G}i has a feasible global route to G_i .
-A feasible route can be computed with any existing path planning method that ensures clearance from static obstacles, e.g. [Geraerts 2010; Kallmann 2010; Oliva and Pelechano 2015].
+A feasible route can be computed with any existing path planning method that ensures clearance from static obstacles, e.g. [9-11].
 To ensure collision-free movement for all group members, the global route should keep clearance from obstacles that corresponds to the largest disc radius of all group members.

-3.2 Overview of the SGN Method
+3.2 Overview of the SGN method

-A group that enters the simulation first establishes its coherence by letting all members walk towards the group leader.
-All coherent groups walk towards their goal along a shared global path.
+Our method works as follows: A group that enters the simulation first establishes its coherence by letting all members walk towards the initial group leader.
+During that phase, all members that are close to each other form temporary sub-groups until they have reached the group leader.
+All coherent groups then walk towards their goal along a shared global path that is initially computed.
 While walking, social forces try to make the group members stay coherent and social.
 Whenever coherence is lost, a group re-establishes its coherence by letting the leader wait for its fellow members as soon as the local crowd density around the leader is low.

-We now give an overview of the initialization step in Section 3.2.1, and we continue with the simulation loop in Section 3.2.2.
+Figure 1 provides a visual overview of our SGN method and its two main modes: coordination mode and group-walking mode.
+From a member's perspective, each member can be either in a walking or waiting state.
+Members that are in a waiting state do not move.
+Note that this does not necessarily mean that they stop abruptly.
+In the social-force model that we use within our method, we implicitly incorporate slowing-down behavior; see Subsection 4.6 for details.
+The initialization step and the simulation loop of our method are as follows: